oVirt/ovirt-ansible/roles/ovirt-cluster-upgrade/README.md

-oVirt cluster upgrade
+oVirt Cluster Upgrade
 =========

-This role will iterate through all hosts in cluster and upgrades them.
+The ovirt-cluster-upgrade role iterates through all the hosts in a cluster and upgrades them.

 Requirements
 ------------